nicholas-johnson/lowloader/README.md

 LowLoader is a Framework/build tool agnostic script loader built for micro-frontends.

-1. Build your app in whatever framework/tool you like. eg. create-react-app.
+1. Build your app in whatever framework/tool you like. eg. create-react-app, Angular, AngularJS, Vue, Backbone, ES6, Typescript, JQuery, Webpack, Rollup, etc. etc.
 2. Deploy your code to some web-accessible location.
 In production, this will be a CDN.
-For local dev, this might be a live-server, Apache webroot, IIS webroot, etc.
+For local dev, this might be a live-server, Apache webroot, IIS, etc.
 3. Load your code on-demand with loader.load.

-To orchestrate code loading based on routing, we recommend Single-Spa. https://github.com/CanopyTax/single-spa
+To orchestrate code loading based on routing, I recommend Single-Spa. https://github.com/CanopyTax/single-spa

 ## Export arbitrary code from a web location and import it on demand